lorin/booknotes/The-Advantage.md

 Real-time permission: leader interrupts when people engage in disagreement during a meeting, to remind them what they are doing is good

+Values stampede: overly broad values statement, due to trying to be all things to all people

+Strategic anchors: provide context for all decision making and help companies avoid temptation to make purely pragmatic and opportunistic decisions that so often end up diminishing company's plan for success

 ## Disciplines